 The jobs rock stars did before they were famous

-Would you stick to earning a living as a guitar tech?
-Or would you want to be at the front of the stage like Noel Gallagher did?
+Would you stick to earning a living as an upholsterer?
+Or would you rather be a rock star, like Jack White did?

 Before launching The White Stripes, Mr White trained to be an upholsterer.
 He had his own business - Third Man Upholstery, whose slogan was "Your furniture's not dead".
 But rock 'n' roll was his first love - and he even started a band called The Upholsterers, who snuck 100 pieces of vinyl into 100 different sofas without their owners knowing.
 Now, Third Man is the name of White's record label, but he still keeps his hand in - in 2016 he worked on a vintage 1960s couch from the legendary Sam Phillips recording studio in Memphis.